solgenomics/sgn/docs/04_data_analysis_tools.md

 <img src='{{"assets/images/anova-dm.png" | relative_url }}' width="522" />

-4.6 Clustering (K-means, Hierarchical)
+4.6 Clustering (K-Means, Hierarchical)
 --------------
-You can run K-means and hierarchical clustering.
 The K-Means method allows you to partition a dataset into groups (K number).
-The hierarchical clustering, agglomerative, allows you to estimate and visualize in tree structure (dendrogram) the different levels of similarities (clusters) among samples.
+The hierarchical clustering, agglomerative, allows you to explore underlying similarity and visualize in a tree structure (dendrogram) the different levels of similarities (clusters) among samples.
 You can do clustering based on marker data, phenotype data and GEBVs.
 When you use phenotype data, first clone averages for each trait are calculated.
 Both methods use Euclidean distance as a measure of similarity.
 For the hierachical clustering, the complete-linkage (farthest neighbour) method is used to link up clusters.

 There are three pathways to using this tool.